MadhulikaSharma95/FakeJobPosting_Assessment/README.md

-# PropertyInvesment_Assessment
+# FakeJobPosting_Assessment
-This repository contains the files and code which assess the investment value of a property based on the features.
+This repository contains the files and code which finds out the fake job postings in the market.